 - the throat may also be itchy.
 Some people may also suffer from headaches.

 People tend to be allergic to only some plants or grasses, and skin prick or blood tests done by your doctor can confirm the cause of the allergy.

 Avoiding pollen is difficult.
 However the following may help when the pollen count is high.

 - Check local pollen counts, avoid being outdoors in the early morning and evening, or after a thunder storm when pollen levels are highest.

 - Travel to beaches rather than open grassy areas during the pollen season

 - After being outdoors, remove and wash clothes, shower and wash your hair to rinse away pollen

 - Avoid hanging clothes on washing lines during high pollen count days

 - Take holidays to regions with lower pollen counts than home.

-- non-drowsy antihistamine (cetirizine or loratadine; not Piriton which is sedative and only lasts part of the day) is easy to take and often provides immediate relief.
+- non-drowsy antihistamine (cetirizine or loratadine; not Piriton which is sedative) is easy to take and often provides immediate relief.
 If you still get symptoms despite taking one dose, you can safely take a second dose within 24 hours.